holdenparmley/spellingBee/README.md

 A solution to NYT's spelling bee game.
-Valid words are provided by the user as a command line argument.
+The set of letters to be used are provided as the first command line argument.
+Valid words are provided by the user as the second command line argument.
 Valid words are provided in the form of a text file of words, one word on each line.